carbon-evolution/Gabriel-Horn-Paradox_Blackhole-Singularity/README.md

 - **Gravitational Redshift**: Visual representation using color gradients
 - **Photon Geodesics**: Animated light rays traveling through curved spacetime
 - **Event Horizon**: The boundary where escape velocity equals the speed of light
+- **Photon Sphere**: The region where gravity is strong enough that photons are forced into orbits

 ## 📸 Visualization Preview